c4rlo/runapp/README.md

 to systemd's [idea](https://systemd.io/DESKTOP_ENVIRONMENTS/#xdg-standardization-for-applications)
 of how this should be done.

-It is useful if you are using a light-weight Linux desktop such as [Sway](https://swaywm.org/).
+It is useful if you are using a light-weight Linux desktop environment such as [Sway](https://swaywm.org/).
 In such cases, `runapp` works great as a complement to your favourite application launcher, such as [Fuzzel](https://codeberg.org/dnkl/fuzzel).

 `runapp` owes its inspiration to [uwsm](https://github.com/Vladimir-csp/uwsm), a great way to go